Tariff Calculation Spreadsheet

 Download

-The Excel spreadsheet can be downloaded from this link.
-If you are downloading this macro-enabled file on a Windows computer, then the macros will probably be blocked by default.
+The Excel spreadsheet can be downloaded from this link [link updated to v3.2 on 23/3/2023], If you are downloading this macro-enabled file on a Windows computer, then the macros will probably be blocked by default.
 To change this you may need to first close the file in Excel, then right-click on the file’s icon and select the ‘Properties’ pane.
 Here you should see a tick box labelled “unblock”.
 If you unblock the file then it should work correctly.

 Please note, the spreadsheet comes with no guarantee of anything at all, and it can at times be very slow to re-calculate.